 Helcim’s CEO Nicolas Beique and COO Rob Park have long-standing roots in Calgary and they both have a long list of reasons why Calgary provides advantages to new businesses that aren’t found in other cities.

-To start with, Calgary is in Canada, and we think that’s great for business.
+To start with, Calgary is in Canada, and we think that’s great for businesses, specifically tech companies.
 Some of our Canadian benefits include:

 Simple Tax Laws